vabhv1903/Decentralized-RideShare/README.md

 - <b>Driver Accepts Ride</b>

-    - Driver has accept the ride and is waiting for user to confirm picked up.
+    - Driver has accepted the ride and is waiting for user to confirm picked up.
-    - When the driver accepted ride, user is notifiyed and the driver's Ether address is set within the ride.
+    - When the driver accepted ride, user is notified and the driver's Ether address is set within the ride.
     - Passenger get full refund if canceled.
     - If canceled by driver, state will return to Passenger Request Ride.